 Wi-Fi suggestion API enhancements – Extended Wi-Fi suggestion API to give connectivity management apps greater ability to manage their own networks.
 For example, they can force a disconnection by removing a network suggestion, manage Passpoint networks, receive more information about the quality of connected networks, and other management changes.

 Passpoint enhancements – Android now enforces and notifies about expiration date of a Passpoint profile, supports Common Name specification in the profile, and allows self-signed private CAs for Passpoint R1 profiles.
 Connectivity apps can now use the Wi-Fi suggestion API to manage Passpoint networks.

-Native image decoder – New NDK APIs let apps decode and encode images (such as JPEG, PNG, WebP) from native code for graphics or post processing, while retaining a smaller APK size since you don’t need to bundle an external library.
+Native image decoder – New NDK APIs let apps decode and encode images (such as JPEG, PNG, WebP) from native code for graphics or post-processing, while retaining a smaller APK size since you don’t need to bundle an external library.
 The native decoder also takes advantage of Android’s process for ongoing platform security updates.
-See the NDK sample code for examples.
+See the NDK sample code for example.

 Muting during camera capture – Apps can use new APIs to mute vibration from ringtones, alarms or notifications while the session is active.